MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Enable-AccelNetVM.md

 ### -Performance

 Sets the performance level.
+This parameter is required.
 Acceptable values are:

 - `Low`
 - `Medium`